-The core vaccines include hepatitis, rabies, parvo, parainfluenza, distemper and leptospirosis, which prevent respiratory attacks, viral infections and bacterial attacks.
+The core vaccines include hepatitis, rabies, parvo, parainfluenza, distemper, and Leptospirosis.
+These prevent respiratory attacks, viral infections, and bacterial attacks.

 What is Parvo?

 Parvo is a highly contagious disease caused by canine parvovirus that attacks the gastrointestinal system of all dogs.
 However, it can also affect the heart muscle and bone marrow.
 In severe cases, death can occur within a few days after the onset of clinical signs in dogs or puppies.

 Parvovirus is amazingly resistant and can withstand harsh conditions such as heat, cold, and humidity, and can survive in the environment for long periods.